Jeff Lang: 2019–present: Some Memories Never Die

 In 2019, Lang released Next They Come for You, on LP.
 The album is an instrumental recording featuring Lang and his regular drummer Danny McKenna playing music they wrote together without restrictions, constraints.

-In 2020, Lang released the book Some Memories Never Die.
+In 2020, Lang published his book Some Memories Never Die.
 Lang said "For Some Memories Never Die I wanted to connect recollections from the life I've lived to some of the songs I've made up along the way.
 I wasn't looking to write a linear autobiography, with my life's journey laid out in order of occurrence, more a series of stand-alone vignettes was what I had in mind.
 I wasn't sure exactly how a good many of these tales could be connected to the songs I intended to include, as I don't generally write autobiographical songs.
 But as I wrote down the varied reminiscences, certain stories seemed to go together and themes became apparent to me.
-Gradually it all seemed to find its form, and Some Memories Never Die is the end result."
+Gradually it all seemed to find its form, and Some Memories Never Die is the result."

+Over the lockdowns of 2020 and 2021 Lang and Alison Ferrier formed the band High Ace and released Snow Cap Menace on Furry Records in 2022.